Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 and Chuck with his;

-Ironically, when we set off and climbed up to the next ridge, the semi was parked at the top of the hill alongside the Yukon/NWT border sign.
-This was Wright Pass.
+Ironically, when we set off and climbed up to the next ridge, the semi was parked at the top of the hill alongside the Yukon/NWT border sign at Wright Pass.
 Chuck was leading and rode on down the into the next valley, but I pulled over just long enough to get a photo of the Territorial border sign.